Why Does my Dog Fart So Much? Seek Relief with a Balanced Diet

 What are other good home remedies for dog gas?

 How to relieve gas in dogs naturally?
 Ginger is a common remedy that humans use for stomach-related issues such as gas, and it can work very well for your pup, too.
 You can use powdered or raw ginger at a rate of 10-25 mg per pound of body weight.
 Ginger has a bit of heat to it, so we recommend sprinkling this over your dog’s food rather than feeding it to them directly.
 You can also find powdered ginger as a supplement capsule.
 You can give this to your dog as you would any other type of pill.

 When to See Your Vet if Your Dog Has Bad Gas

 Not all dog farts are normal.
 If your dog has excessive gas or gas that’s accompanied by pain, diarrhea, or vomiting, it’s time to see your veterinarian.
+The same goes for if your dog is passing gas but not pooping.
 These symptoms could indicate a severe illness, and it’s best to have your vet evaluate your dog’s condition.

 Dogs can experience mild bloating as a side effect of gas, but this is different from actual bloat, or gastric dilatation-volvulus (GDV).
 GDV is a life-threatening illness that occurs when the stomach fills with gas and twists in on itself.
 This cuts blood and oxygen off from the rest of the dog’s body and causes their belly to swell.